Company secretaries work in a strategic and influential way to ensure that a company operates within the law

-Company secretaries are responsible for ensuring that an organisation complies with standard financial and legal practice and maintains high standards of corporate governance.
-Although, not strictly required to provide legal advice, they must have a thorough understanding of the laws that affect their areas of work.
+As a company secretary, you'll need to ensure a company complies with financial and legal requirements, as well as maintaining its high standards of corporate governance.
+Although not strictly required to provide legal advice, you'll also need to have a thorough understanding of the laws that affect your areas of work.

-A company secretary, also known as head of governance, holds a strategic position at the heart of governance operations within an organisation and acts as a point of communication between the board of directors and company shareholders - and in some cases an organisation's executive management.
+Also sometimes known as head of governance, you'll hold a strategic position at the heart of governance operations within an organisation.
+A key part of your role will be to act as a point of communication between the board of directors and company shareholders, and in some cases an organisation's executive management.

 As a company secretary, you'll need to: